Holy Lance: The Holy Lance kept at Constantinople

+Transfer to Paris

 16th century Illustration of holy relics displayed in the Grande Châsse the Sainte-Chapelle.
 The cross on the far right is the reliquary for the Holy Lance relic.

-Following the sack of Constantinople, Robert de Clari described the spoils won by the newly-established Latin Empire, including "the iron of the lance with which Our Lord had His side pierced," in the Church of the Virgin of the Pharos.
-However by the 1230s, the Latin Empire's financial state had grown desperate.
+Following the sack of Constantinople, Robert de Clari described the spoils won by the newly established Latin Empire, including "the iron of the lance with which Our Lord had His side pierced," in the Church of the Virgin of the Pharos.
+However, by the 1230s, the Latin Empire's financial state had grown desperate.
 In 1239, Baldwin II arranged to sell Constantinople's Crown of Thorns relic to King Louis IX of France.
 Over the next several years, Baldwin sold a total of twenty-two relics to Louis.
 The Holy Lance was included in the final lot, which probably arrived at Paris in 1242.
 All of these relics were later enshrined in the Sainte Chapelle.
 During the French Revolution they were removed to the Bibliothèque Nationale, but the lance subsequently disappeared.

 Despite the transfer of the Holy Lance to Paris, various travelers continued to report its presence in Constantinople throughout the late Byzantine period.
 Of particular interest, John Mandeville described the lance relics in both Paris and Constantinople, stating that the latter was much larger than the former.
 Although the authenticity of Mandeville's travelogue is questionable, the widespread popularity of the work demonstrates that the existence of multiple Holy Lance relics was public knowledge.

-Tomb of Pope Innocent VIII, transferred from the Old St. Peter's Basilica.
-The left hand holds the spearhead of the holy lance, presented to the Pope by Sultan Bayezid II.
+Transfer to Rome

 The relics remaining in Constantinople, including the lance, were presumably seized by Sultan Mehmed II in 1453 when he conquered the city.
 In 1492, his son Bayezid II sent the lance to Pope Innocent VIII, to encourage the pope to continue to keep his brother and rival Cem prisoner.
-At this time great doubts as to its authenticity were felt at Rome, as Johann Burchard records, because of the presence of other rival lances in Paris, Nuremberg (see Holy Lance in Vienna below), and Armenia (see Holy Lance in Echmiadzin below).
-This relic has never since left Rome, and its resting place is at Saint Peter's.
-Innocent's tomb, created by Antonio del Pollaiuolo, features a bronze effigy of the pope holding the spear blade he received from Bayezid.
+At this time great doubts as to its authenticity were felt at Rome, as Johann Burchard records, because of the presence of other rival lances in Paris, Nuremberg, and Armenia.
+This relic has never since left Rome, and its resting place is at Saint Peter's Basilica in a loggia carved into the pillar above the statue of Saint Longinus.

 In the mid-18th century Pope Benedict XIV states that he obtained an exact drawing of the Saint Chapelle lance, to compare it with the spearhead in St. Peter's.
 He concluded that former relic was the broken point missing from the latter, and that the two fragments had originally formed one blade.